Stopping Lyme Treatment: Ethical or Abandonment?

 Is the Real Risk Overtreatment—or Abandonment?

-Ethical Lyme care includes:
+Ethical Lyme care may include:

-• Re-evaluating when patients don’t improve
+• Re-evaluating patients who do not improve

 • Investigating co-infections, immune dysfunction, and neurologic complications

-• Offering shared, honest decision-making
+• Offering shared and honest decision-making

 PTLDS: What Happens After Stopping Lyme Treatment?

 Post-Treatment Lyme Disease Syndrome (PTLDS) is a clinical reality for many patients.
-Symptoms can include:

 • Cognitive dysfunction